Officer information

 If you are in doubt about who your officers are, we suggest it is better to certify people that you think may be officers rather than not certify them.

 Tip - Check your rules to see if they specify how many trustees or members your governing body must have.
-For example, if the rules specify five officers you must certify all five officers and anyone in a position to have significant influence over your management or administration.
-Charities Services recommends you have at least three officers.
+For example, if the rules of a trust specify five appointed trustees, you must certify all five trustees and anyone occupying a position in your entity who is able to exercise significant influence over substantial decisions, or who has been delegated power by the trustees to make substantial decisions.

 What is Officer Certification?

-Officer Certification confirms that an officer of a charity is qualified to be an officer under section 16 of the Charities Act 2005.
+Officer Certification confirms that an officer of a charity is qualified to be an officer under section 36B of the Charities Act 2005.

 When you apply to register your organisation and after it is registered, you must certify that each officer is qualified in terms of the Act.
 This is done through the Application form when you first register, or through the "Update Details" page in your charity's online account once you are registered.